arduino/app-bricks-py/README.md

 This task will check the python version and install the required dependencies.

-To force a specific Apps Lab container version, use 'APPSLAB_VERSION' environment variable.
+To force a specific Arduino App Lab container version, use 'APPSLAB_VERSION' environment variable.

 ## Linting and formatting